flgkd/integer-linear-programming-notes/notes/12-knapsack-problem.md

 ### 5.5 Binary Splitting Optimization⭐⭐⭐

-A standard optimization is to transform the bounded problem into a 0-1 knapsack problem by **binary decomposition**.
+A standard optimization is to transform the bounded problem into a 0-1 knapsack problem by **binary decomposition** [2,3].

 Suppose type $i$ has $s_i$ copies.